makkBit/Data-Structure/Graph/README.md

 Use:
 Graphs are used to represent many real life applications: Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.
 Graphs are also used in social networks like linkedIn, facebook.
 For example, in facebook, each person is represented with a vertex(or node).
 Each node is a structure and contains information like person id, name, gender and locale.
-See this for more applications of graph.

 if |V| = n